Going Electric

 Finally, the demand… The demand for automatic cars, electric cars and automatic tuition is increasing dramatically.
 Did you know that over 80% of new cars sold are now automatic?
 Meanwhile the sale and manufacture of manual cars is decreasing rapidly year on year.
 After the ban on the sale of new petrol/diesel cars from 2030, the cost of spare parts for manual cars will massively increase as they become harder to source and petrol prices will also go up.
 Meanwhile EV technology is progressing rapidly with range increasing up to 500 miles for some vehicles by next year, as well as huge numbers of rapid charge points being rolled out nationwide.
 Electric vehicles are smooth, quick and a dream to drive once you’ve passed!

-Interested in learning to drive in an EV car with me?
+Interested in learning to drive in a Cupra Born EV car with me?

 Read this interesting BBC news article: “What is driving the decision to learn in a manual or automatic car?”
 25th October, 2025